-Yes, only foreign investors under PPP projects have a right to link the prices for the sale of the goods/products/services under PPP to foreign currency.
+Yes, only foreign investors under PPP projects as well as projects with investment agreements have a right to peg the prices for the sale of the goods/products/services under the projects foreign currency.

 Foreign investors also enjoy certain privileges in obtaining work permits and entry visas for foreign employees.